willguxy/AutoAmex/README.md

 - educational usage only, any other use is prehibited
 - your private login information can be jeopardized
 - the author of this script will not be responsible for such losses

+# You will need the following tools/packages
+- Python 2.7+
+- Selenium compatible with Python 2.7+
+- phantom JS (may need to be installed separately)

+# To further automate this script on Mac OS
+- create a shell script in your Mac Automator
+- create a calender event which triggers the above script
+- modify the event accordingly, repeat daily
+- and make sure your Mac is on during that time